mscross/pysplit/README.md

 * Check out the growing library of examples!
 ## Installing PySPLIT

 PySPLIT is compatible with Python 2.7 and 3.5.
+3.6 compatibility forthcoming.
 It depends on:
 * NumPy >= 1.6
 * matplotlib >= 1.2
 * Basemap >= 1.0